Skip to content

 Starting A Session

-You can request any resources needed (CPU Cores, Memory) using arguments for ‘salloc’, which is like those in ‘sbatch’.
+You can request any resources needed (CPU Cores, Memory) using arguments for salloc, which is similar to those supported in sbatch.

 Running Software